neovim/neovim/CONTRIBUTING.md

 [barbarous](http://www.orwell.ru/library/essays/politics/english/e_polit), but
 otherwise prefer to leave things as they are.

-For new code, run `make lint` (which runs [clint.py][clint]) to detect style errors.
-It's not perfect, so some warnings may be false positives/negatives.
-To have `clint.py` ignore certain cases, put `// NOLINT` at the end of the line.
+For new code, run `make lint` to detect style errors.
+It's not perfect, so some warnings may be false positives;  to have the linter ignore such cases put `// NOLINT` at the end of the line.

 We also provide a configuration file for [`clang-format`][clang-format], which can be used to format code according to the style guidelines.
 Be aware that